-- 2.1 This Code applies to all Members of the Town Council and to all co-opted Members of any committee, sub-committee or joint committee of the Town Council. - 2.2 This Code applies whenever a person is acting in his/her official capacity as a Member of the Town Council or co-opted Member in the conduct of the Town Council's business, or acting as a representative of the Town Council, including - - 2.2.1 at meetings of the Town Council, its Committees and Sub-Committees, its Cabinet and Cabinet Committees; - 2.2.2 when acting as a representative of the Town Council; - 2.2.3 in discharging their functions as a Ward Councillor or as a member of the Executive; - 2.2.4 at briefing meetings with officers; and - 2.2.5 at site visits. - 2.3 Any allegation received that a Member has failed to comply with this Code will be dealt with under the Arrangements which North Lincolnshire Council have adopted for such purposes. - 3.
-WHAT STANDARDS OF CONDUCT ARE MEMBERS EXPECTED TO OBSERVE? - 3.1 You must treat others with respect and courtesy. - 3.2 You must not bully or intimidate any person. - 3.3 You must not do anything which may cause the Town Council to breach any equality laws. - 3.4 You must not conduct yourself in a manner which could reasonably be regarded as bringing the Town Council, or your office as a Member of the Town Council, into disrepute.
+- 2.1 This Code applies to all Members of the Council and to all co-opted Members of any committee, sub-committee or joint committee of the Council. - 2.2 This Code applies whenever a person is acting in his/her official capacity as a Member of the Council or co-opted Member in the conduct of the Council's business, or acting as a representative of the Council, including - - 2.2.1 at meetings of the Council, its Committees and Sub-Committees; - 2.2.2 when acting as a representative of the Council; - 2.2.3 at briefing meetings with officers; - 2.2.4 at site visits; and - 2.2.5 to all forms of communication and interaction including: - at face-to-face meetings - at online or telephone meetings - in written communication - in verbal communication - in non-verbal communication - in electronic and social media communication, posts, statements and comments - 2.3 Any allegation received by the Council that a Member has failed to comply with this Code will be dealt with under the Arrangements which the North Lincolnshire Council has adopted for such purposes.

+3. WHAT STANDARDS OF CONDUCT ARE MEMBERS EXPECTED TO OBSERVE?

+- 3.1 You must treat others with respect and courtesy. - 3.2 You must not bully or harass any person, as further defined in Appendix 2. - 3.3 You must not do anything which may cause the Council to breach any equality laws. - 3.4 You must not conduct yourself in a manner which could reasonably be regarded as bringing the Council, or your office as a Member of the Council, into disrepute. - 3.5 You must not knowingly prevent, or attempt to prevent, another person from gaining access to information to which they are entitled by law.

-- 3.5 You must not knowingly prevent, or attempt to prevent, another person from gaining access to information to which they are entitled by law. - 3.6 You must act solely in the public interest and not use, or attempt to use, your position as a Member improperly to confer or secure for yourself or any other person an advantage or disadvantage. - 3.7 You must not do anything which compromises, or is likely to compromise, the impartiality of those who work for, or on behalf of, the Town Council. - 3.8 You must only use, or authorise the use of, the Town Council's resources for proper purposes (regard being had to any applicable Local Authority Code of Publicity) and in accordance with the Town Council's procedural and policy requirements. - 3.9 You must not disclose information which is given to you in confidence, or information which you believe, or ought to be aware, is of a confidential nature, except where: - 3.9.1 you have the consent of the person authorised to give it; - 3.9.2 you are required to do so by law; - 3.9.3 the disclosure is made to a third party for the purpose of obtaining professional legal advice provided that the third party agrees not to disclose the information to any other person; or - 3.9.4 the disclosure is reasonable in the public interest, made in good faith, and that you have consulted the Monitoring Officer at North Lincolnshire Council
+- 3.6 You must act solely in the public interest and not use, or attempt to use, your position as a Member improperly to confer or secure for yourself or any other person an advantage or disadvantage. - 3.7 You must not do anything which compromises, or is likely to compromise, the impartiality of those who work for, or on behalf of, the Council. - 3.8 You must only use, or authorise the use of, the Council's resources for proper purposes (non-political with regard being had to any applicable Code of Recommended Practice on Local Authority Publicity) and in accordance with the Council's procedural and policy requirements. - 3.9 You must not disclose information which is given to you in confidence, or information which you believe, or ought to be aware, is of a confidential nature, except where: - 3.9.1 you have the consent of the person authorised to give it; - 3.9.2 you are required to do so by law; - 3.9.3 the disclosure is made to a third party for the purpose of obtaining professional legal advice provided that the third party agrees not to disclose the information to any other person; or - 3.9.4 the disclosure is reasonable in the public interest, made in good faith, and that you have consulted the Monitoring Officer.